 - Alternate adding the milk and flour mixtures to the cake batter until completely combined.
 Add in the melted chocolate and mix until smooth.

 - Divide batter between two pans and bake for 30 minutes, or until a toothpick comes out clean.
 Let cool completely.
 If the tops are uneven, use a knife to cut off the top and flatten.

 - In a blender, combine the coconut milk, cream, peanut butter, maple syrup, vanilla, cinnamon and salt and blend well.
 Pour into ice cream maker and churn.
 At the end, mix in chopped peanut butter cups.

 - We use an 8" springform pan to assemble the cake.
 Start with a layer of the cake, then add all of the ice cream, then the second layer of cake.
 Press down gently to flatten and freeze until solid.

 - Just before serving, cream the butter with an electric mixer.
 Add in peanut butter and mix until just incorporated, then add in sifted powdered sugar a half cup at a time, until thick and creamy.
-Add in 1 tbsp of milk at a time until it reaches desired consistency.
+Add in 1 tablespoon of milk at a time until it reaches desired consistency.